Private, independent, four-year liberal arts college for men, granting Bachelor of Arts degree.

-The Media Center staff is dedicated to supporting teaching and learning at Wabash College by assisting with the instructional design and educational technology needs of the faculty, staff, and students.
-The Media Center, located on the first floor of Lilly Library, provides the Wabash community with a variety of multimedia equipment for preparing projects and presentations for the web and other digital formats.
-The Media Center provides production assistance, training classes, short-term equipment checkout and technical support for multimedia projects.
+The Educational Technology Center, located on the main floor of Lilly Library, is dedicated to supporting teaching and learning at Wabash College by assisting with the instructional design and educational technology needs of the faculty, staff, and students.
+The ETC provides the Wabash community with a variety of multimedia equipment for preparing projects and presentations for the web and other digital formats.
+It provides production assistance, training classes, short-term equipment checkout and technical support for multimedia projects.
 We have industry-standard equipment, software and the technical knowledge required to assist you with current delivery methods such as digital video production, paper-based materials, web pages, DVD and CD technologies.
-The Media Center manages the College's YouTube channel.
+The Director of Cinematography and Digital Video manages the College's YouTube channel.

 Robert T. Ramsay, Jr. Archival Center, located in the library lower level, contains the records of the College, including catalogs and yearbooks, student publications, fraternity files and other related materials that document Wabash's history, along with several special collections.

-Wabash competes at the NCAA Division III level in 12 varsity sports--baseball, basketball, cross country, football, golf, indoor track and field, soccer, tennis, outdoor track and field, lacrosse, swimming, and wrestling-as a member of the North Coast Athletic Conference.
-In addition, students may participate in 22 intramural sports and four club sports.
-More than three-quarters of Wabash students participate in at least one intramural sport and over 40 percent of students are varsity athletes.
+Wabash competes at the NCAA Division III level in 13 varsity sports — baseball, basketball, cross country, football, golf, indoor track and field, outdoor track and field, lacrosse, soccer, tennis, swimming, volleyball, and wrestling — as a member of the North Coast Athletic Conference and the Midwest Collegiate Volleyball League.
+More than three-quarters of Wabash students participate in at least one intramural sport and half of all students are varsity athletes.

-Wabash students take part in more than 60 extracurricular activities.
+Wabash students take part in more than 70 recognized clubs and organizations.
 Among them: student government; radio station; departmental clubs; political clubs; speech, music, and theater groups; various literary publications; special interest groups; and religious groups.

 There are no restrictions regarding student automobiles.